sandyavs/mealplanner-wiki/Test-cases-v2.md

 1. Check that the login page contains input boxes for Username and Password, and with Sign-in button
 2. Check that cursor is in the “Username” text box by default on the page load (login page)
 3. Check that tab functionality is working by pressing the tab button on keyboard to move to Password field from Username.
+4. Check that when user clicks on show password icon, user should be able to view the password
+5. Check that when user clicks on hide password, user shouldn't be able to view the password
-4. Check that whether the User is able to Login with an invalid Username and invalid Password
+6. Check that whether the User is able to Login with an invalid Username and invalid Password
-5. Check that whether the User is able to Login with a Valid Username and invalid Password
+7. Check that whether the User is able to Login with a Valid Username and invalid Password
-6. Check that whether the User is able to log in with an invalid Username and Valid Password
+8. Check that whether the User is able to log in with an invalid Username and Valid Password
-7. Check that whether the User is able to log in with a blank Username or Password
+9. Check that whether the User is able to log in with a blank Username or Password
-8. Check that whether the User is able to Login with inactive credentials
+10. Check that whether the User is able to Login with inactive credentials
-9. Check that whether the User is able to Login when valid username and password are entered
+11. Check that whether the User is able to Login when valid username and password are entered

 Expected result: User should be able to login successfully when the valid username and password are entered and view the home page by clicking on sign-in button and display an error that username/password is wrong when invalid parameters are passed in username or password fields.